johnjosephhorton/johnjosephhorton.github.com/index.md

 My academic research is primarily focused on issues in market design, labor economics and organizational economics, particularly in the context of online labor markets.

+In the Fall of 2013, I will be joining the Information Systems group at New York University's Stern School of Business as an Assistant Professor of Information Systems.

 Research
 --------
 * [Papers](papers.html)